 Kanban and Heijunka Boxes

 Kanban cards are a powerful tool for implementing a pull system.
 The cards visually represent items and are used to trigger processes at each step of the production line.
 When used properly, they ensure that no work is done without a purpose.
+Make sure to check out our guide with step-by-step instructions on how to implement Kanban.

 A kanban card is a signal that upstream processes should begin work to replenish an established store of the item represented on the card.